wxie2017/wxie2017.github.io/pages/speech/all_I_know_about_bitcoin.md

 That person was Craig Wright, an Australian businessman who not only publicly claimed to be Satoshi Nakamoto but promised he would provide proof of it.
 So far, he has not provided this proof.

-Mt.
-Gox Hacks

-At one point in Bitcoin's history, it could be argued that Mt.
-Gox, a Tokyo-based Bitcoin exchange, was the largest exchange.
-But by 2014, it was gone.

-Mt.
-Gox was plagued with security issues that would become its downfall.
-The 2011 hack came just a few months after Mark Karpelès, a French businessman, purchased the exchange.
-The hacker, upon access, artificially altered the nominal value of Bitcoin all the way down to one cent and then transferred 2,000 BTC from Mt.
-Gox customer accounts onto the exchange.
-These Bitcoins were sold, and in the brief moment that Bitcoin appeared to be worth a single penny, 650 were purchased.

-This was a brief but severe setback for Mt.
-Gox, but the exchange put in new security measures and stabilized, growing to the biggest exchange by 2013.
-These security measures, though, weren't as effective as they had hoped.
-In early February of 2014, Mt.
-Gox stopped Bitcoin withdrawals.
-A few weeks later, all trading was stopped.

-As it turned out, Mt.
-Gox was being hacked for years.
-Overall, hackers had taken 100,000 Bitcoins from the exchange - and over 744,000 from Mt.
-Gox customers.
-The company was insolvent, and the exchange filed for bankruptcy protection.

-It's possible you only heard about Bitcoin in the last couple of years, but cryptocurrency developed a passionate following even when it was smaller.
-Some of those passionate people also took umbrage with some elements of Bitcoin, and others thought the blockchain behind it could be used for other purposes.

-Bitcoin is still the cryptocurrency with the largest market cap by a large margin.
-Previously mentioned other altcoins (Litecoin, XRP, Bitcoin Cash) are also in the top 10.
-In second is Ethereum and its cryptocurrency of Ether.
-Ethereum stands out from others because its blockchain is used to hold data like smart contracts.

-Thank you.